Welcome to the fantastical world of New York City travel tips.

 7. Eating anywhere in Times Square for that matter.

-Times Square is so expensive, with restaurants there are just giant tourist traps (which doesn’t even factor in the insane lines to get into some of these awful places).
+Times Square is so expensive, with restaurants there are just giant tourist traps (which doesn’t even factor in the insane lines to get into some of these God awful cesspools of heinous food).

 Seriously one of the worst New York City tourist attractions: